 “I came up with the idea by thinking about what I looked for in a riding pant and what kind of things kids would like to see in a breech,” says Mei.
 “I focused on function (the phone pocket), safety (the reflective stripe on the side of the leg), and style (the colorful blue, purple, and pink accents).
 It’s the perfect combination!
 I designed them for a kid who loves to have color incorporated in their outfit, but still wants the classic equestrian design of breeches.”

 Mei also has ideas for other more basic riding tights to mix and match with colorful and decorative tops; back- packs or carriers for all of your horse gear would also be part of Mei’s future collection.

+The other winner of the 2016 Kerrits Kid Designer Breeches Contest is Haley Geraci.
 Haley Geraci, 17, events with her Morgan cross, Winston.
 They are training and working hard to go to the United States Pony Club Championships this year.

 “Showing and horsemanship are my passion, and I love to do it in style!” she says.
 We can see this from the careful thought Haley put into her design.

 “I looked at a tack shop catalog and noticed the breeches’ designs, shapes, structures, material, and color choices all had a specific purpose,” says Haley.
 “I took note of the ones that caught my eye and rolled with it.
 I decided it would be best to go with a basic breech, but with unique twist.
 I think the main draw of the design would be its flatter- ing shape and eye-catching colors.”